 And not European, but fun to say, there’s a town called Hell.
 I’d like to go to Hell and back someday.

 Play in the trees

 You can bet with large forests, Michigan has some amazing tree adventures.
-Two that caught my eye include Wildwood Rush near Boyne City and the John Ball Park Zoo in Grand Rapids (it’s on my Grand Rapids Bucket List, naturally).
-Both have ziplines and ropes courses.
+One that caught my eye is John Ball Park Zoo in Grand Rapids (it’s on my Grand Rapids Bucket List, naturally).
+It has ziplines and ropes courses.

 If you’re curious about the Grand Rapids’ ropes course, we tried it out and I talked about what the kids thought of it here.

 I’ve been told I need to seek out and try a pasty while I’m in Michigan.
 These things, so I’m told, have a flaky crust with meat filling and is a favorite in the Upper Peninsula.
 Sounds good to me.

 Want to drive a Model T?
 The Gilmore Car Museum has a Model T Driving School.
 How about a horse carriage?
 You can on Mackinac Island.
 I’m not sure which I’m more confident in driving, so I might just leave it up to the pros and take a tour.